tcreech/scaf/doc/scafwrap.md

 * `SCAF_SECTION_DUMPS`:
   Setting this to a non-zero integer enables verbose logging of every parallel section to `/tmp/scaf-sectiondump.${PID}.csv`.
 This can be used to examine the timing and nature of parallel sections in your program.
 If enabled, *all* sections will be accounted for in this file regardless of the values of `SCAF_COMM_RATE_LIMIT` and `SCAF_MATH_RATE_LIMIT`.
 Note that this option may have a significant performance impact.

+* `SCAF_NOT_MALLEABLE`:
+  Setting this to a non-zero integer notifies the SCAF runtime that the process is known to be NOT malleable.
+Although SCAF can generally detect non-malleable processes dynamically without this hint, sometimes higher performance can be achieved if it is explicitly known to be non-malleable before execution begins.

 ## EXAMPLES
 ### Example 1: Running NAS benchmarks
     $ scafwrap ./cg.B.x &